Channel Adoption Pathways and Post-Adoption Behavior: Appendix to Summary Statistics

 \subsection{Event 3: Loyalty Program}

-In this section, we present the descriptive statistics for customers in the sample for the loyalty program analysis.
-We first summarize demographics in Table \ref{tab:loyalty_gender_state_percentage}.
-Next, in Tables \ref{tab:loyalty_pre_adoption_summary_stat} and \ref{tab:loyalty_post_adoption_summary_stat}, we show customer-level summary statistics of average purchase variables over the pre-adoption and post-adoption period, respectively.
+In this section, we present the descriptive statistics for customers in the sample for the loyalty program analysis, supplementing those in \S\ref{ssec:summary_stats}.
+Table \ref{tab:loyalty_gender_state_percentage} summarizes customer demographics.
+We also report customer-level summary statistics for average purchase variables during the post-adoption period in Table \ref{tab:loyalty_post_adoption_summary_stat}, complementing the pre-adoption statistics shown in Table \ref{tab:pre_adoption_stacked} in \S\ref{ssec:summary_stats}.
 Finally, in Table \ref{tab:loyalty_post_adoption_quartile}, we present more detailed summary statistics (e.g., median and quartiles) for all three groups during the post-online-adoption periods (i.e., between October 1st, 2023 and March 31, 2024)